Albino Lucatello: Friulian period

 In 1953 Lucatello married Giselda Paulon, with whom he was to have five children.
 When, in 1961, he took up a teaching post at the Istituto d’Arte in Udine, he moved to Friuli definitively, settling with his family in the nearby town of Tarcento.

 Now that his work was inextricably linked to nature, this new environment opened up new possibilities, presenting new courses to follow and subjects to paint.

 He found an affinity with the surrounding Friulian landscape and a sense of inner equilibrium painting the Tagliamento and its grassy banks.
-Other subjects and other series followed: Soli (Suns), Momenti di natura (Moments of Nature), Dialettica uomo-natura (Dialetic between Man and Nature) and then Ostacoli (Obstacles), which marked an important period in his oeuvre.
+Other subjects and other series followed: Soli (Suns), Momenti di natura (Moments of Nature), Dialettica uomo-natura (Dialectic between Man and Nature) and then Ostacoli (Obstacles), which marked an important period in his oeuvre.
 In the wake of the earthquake of 1976, which demolished his studio, he was forced to take a break from painting and for a few months returned to working with charcoal, producing Terremotate a Grado (The Grado Earthquakes).
 On re-opening his studio, he resumed his painting with a series of works inspired by the Friulian landscape: Nature del Friuli and Soli (Friulian Nature and Suns).

 This was followed by a series of paintings entitled Musi depicting the mountain range around Tarcento; it was to be his last, being abruptly interrupted by his untimely death.

 In 1986, two years after his death, the Venice City Council dedicated a large retrospective to Albino Lucatello at the Opera Bevilacqua La Masa Foundation.
 This was followed two years later by an extensive exhibition at the Galleria d’Arte Moderna organized by the Udine City Council.

 In 2004 the Regional Authority of Friuli Venezia Giulia and the Municipal Council of Tarcento paid homage to Lucatello with a large exhibition held at Villa Moretti in Tarcento, with a supplementary graphic exhibition at the town museum, Museo di Udine.

 His works are currently exhibited at the Museo d’Arte Moderna Ca’ Pesaro di Venezia, the Contemporary Arts Museum in Houston, the Museum of Modern Art in Zagabria and at the Museo di Arte Moderna e Contemporanea in Udine.